Mississippi tornadoes kill 23, injure dozens overnight

 ROLLING FORK, Miss.
-(AP) — Emergency officials in Mississippi said 23 people have been killed by tornadoes that tore through the state on Friday night, destroying buildings and knocking out power as severe weather that produced hail the size of golf balls moved through several southern states.
+(AP) — Powerful tornadoes tore through parts of the Deep South on Friday night, killing at least 23 people in Mississippi, obliterating dozens of buildings and leaving an especially devastating mark on a rural town whose mayor declared, “My city is gone.”

-The Mississippi Emergency Management Agency confirmed there had been 23 deaths as of 6:20 a.m.
-Saturday with dozens of injuries and four people missing throughout the state.
-The agency said in a Twitter post that search and rescue teams from numerous local and state agencies were deployed along with personnel to assist those impacted by the tornadoes.
+The Mississippi Emergency Management Agency said in a Twitter post that search and rescue teams from local and state agencies were deployed to help victims impacted by the tornadoes.
+The agency confirmed early Saturday that 23 people had died, four were missing and dozens were injured.

+A few minutes later, the agency warned the casualty toll could go higher, tweeting: “Unfortunately, these numbers are expected to change.”

+Wonder Bolden was holding her granddaughter, Journey, while standing outside the remnants of her mother’s now-leveled mobile home in Rolling Fork on Saturday morning.

+Rolling Fork Mayor Eldridge Walker told CNN that his town was essentially wiped out.
+Video shot as daylight broke showed houses reduced to piles of rubble, cars flipped on their sides and trees stripped of their branches.
+Occasionally, in the midst of the wreckage, a home would be spared, seemingly undamaged.

+“My city is gone.
+But we are resilient and we are going to come back strong,” he said.

 The National Weather Service confirmed a tornado caused damage about 60 miles (96 kilometers) northeast of Jackson, Mississippi.
-The rural towns of Silver City and Rolling Fork reported destruction as the tornado swept northeast at 70 mph (113 kph) without weakening, racing towards Alabama through towns including Winona and Amory into the night.
+The rural towns of Rolling Fork and Silver City reported destruction as the tornado swept northeast at 70 mph (113 kph) without weakening, racing toward Alabama through towns, including Winona and Amory, into the night.

+“It is almost complete devastation,” said Royce Steed, the emergency manager in Humphreys County, where Silver City is located, after crews finished searching buildings and switched to damage assessments.
+“This little old town, I don’t know what the population is, it is more or less wiped off the map.”

+He likened the damage to the deadly 2011 Tuscaloosa–Birmingham tornado and Hurricane Katrina in 2005.

-The National Weather Service issued an alert as the storm was hitting that didn’t mince words: “To protect your life, TAKE COVER NOW!”
+The National Weather Service issued an alert Friday night as the storm was hitting that didn’t mince words: “To protect your life, TAKE COVER NOW!”
+The warning described the storm as “life-threatening” and said mobile homes would be destroyed.

-“You are in a life-threatening situation,” it warned.
-“Flying debris may be deadly to those caught without shelter.
-Mobile homes will be destroyed.
-Considerable damage to homes, businesses, and vehicles is likely and complete destruction is possible.”

 Cornel Knight told The Associated Press that he, his wife and their 3-year-old daughter were at a relative’s home in Rolling Fork when the tornado struck.
 He said the sky was dark but “you could see the direction from every transformer that blew.”